 most aggressive dog breeds

-Sadly, plenty of breeds are often mislabeled and represented as the most aggressive dog breeds out there.
+Unfortunately, many canines are often mislabeled as the most aggressive dog breeds.

-Instead of a list of “the most aggressive dog breeds”, I want to set the record straight.
+So, in this article, instead of listing “the most aggressive dog breeds”, I want to set the record straight.

-This article will be a breakdown of the breeds that NEED more training and care than others because of the following factors:
+This article will break down the breeds that NEED more training and care than others because of the following factors:

 • size